Lothiraldan/saltpad/docs/saltpad-docker.md

 You can build a saltpad image which will package the current version of the code located on your copy of this repository.

-**Don't forget to create the ```settings.json``` file first** Question 6? which API_URL is expected here?
+**Don't forget to create the ```settings.json``` file first** Question 6?
+Which API_URL is expected here?
 5417 or 8000 and which IP localhost or a containers or both API_URL s like above?
 Does this need to link or point to a IP on the salt-api container?

 ```
 docker build -t name/saltpad:latest .